alicekellings/Sidebuzcom/src/content/blog/your-ultimate-guide-to-feeling-refreshed.md

  	- **Get the time right. **The circadian rhythm is low between 2-4 p.m.
 To improve your alertness, productivity, memory, and function, aim to take your nap in the early-to-mid afternoon.
 There are many activities you can do to beat the afternoon slump, but a quick power nap could be the golden ticket.

  	- **Recharge with the ideal duration.** One of the keys to successful power napping is its length.
 Too much takes you into deep sleep mode, leaving you tired and groggy afterward.
 Too little is not enough.
-Experts explain that the maximum power nap recharge is achieved by going from stage one sleep (that lovely ‘drifting off’ feeling) to stage two (slowdown of brain activity).
+Experts explain that the maximum power nap recharge is achieved by going from stage one sleep (that lovely ‘drifting off�?feeling) to stage two (slowdown of brain activity).
 In most people, that’s 15-30 minutes.

  	- **Create a dark environment.** Just like ideal nighttime sleep comes from a cold, dark room, so does your afternoon nap.
 The fewer intrusive sounds, the better.

- 	- **Turn your phone on ‘Do Not Disturb.’ **Because we all know how easy it so to get distracted by messages, alerts, etc., block your calendar during nap time and silence your messages.
+ 	- **Turn your phone on ‘Do Not Disturb.’�?*Because we all know how easy it so to get distracted by messages, alerts, etc., block your calendar during nap time and silence your messages.
 Trust that you can clock 15-30 minutes of rest without tending to other people’s needs.
 In fact, I bet you’ll tend to their needs with *extra *enthusiasm after your power nap.